cockroachdb/docs/create-user.md

 The `CREATE USER` [statement](sql-statements.html) creates SQL users, which let you control [privileges](privileges.html) on your databases and tables.

-When creating users, it's also important to note:
+When creating users, it's important to note:

+- Usernames are case-insensitive; must start with either a letter or underscore; must contain only letters, numbers, or underscores; and must be between 1 and 63 characters.
 - After creating users, you must [grant them privileges to databases and tables](grant.html).
 - On secure clusters, users must [authenticate their access to the cluster](#user-authentication).